 Click Add Members to commit your changes.

 A notification is automatically sent to Zeba and Asok's Worklist pane (which appears in their Sidebars, as well as on their personal space Welcome pages) to indicate that that they have been added as members of the Tony Notebook Sales group space.
-You can also see their names added to the list under Manage Group Space Members on the Members tab.
+You can also see their "cards" (or their icons, depending on whether you are in List View or Icon View) added to the list under Manage Group Space Members on the Members tab.

 One more thing—by default, the Participant role does not have the ability to add or edit pages.
 You know that Zeba, at least, will need this privilege, so you'd better change the permissions for the Participant role.